confluentinc/kafka-tutorials/README.md

           render:
             file: tutorials/aggregating-sum/ksql/markup/test/run-tests.adoc
     ```
-    Here you can see the `stdout:`  key specifying the file used to capture the output of an `execute` step
+    Here you can see the `stdout:`  key specifying the file used to capture the output of an `execute` step.

 * `execute_async` The `execute_async` step is for steps needing to execute in the background while the user continues going through the tutorial